ecorey/SUI-Move-Bootcamp-Final-Project/README.md

 # How to run the project:

-To build a sui move project the normal command is:
+To build a Sui Move project the normal command is:

     sui move build

-However, as a result of the known bug and not getting the SUI binaries to properly install on my machine it gave me the unique ability to use the Welldone wallet on the Remix IDE.
+However, as a result of the known bug and not getting the Sui binaries to properly install on my machine it gave me the unique ability to use the Welldone wallet on the Remix IDE.
 With the Welldone wallet it is possible to create a multitude of template projects but I chose the basic which created an empty source folder and an empty Move.toml file.
 The project built using this method allowed the functions to be tested but gave limited access to the #[test] functions.

 First you need to set the Welldone wallet to developer mode.